hugo-espino/Qlik-COVID19-REST-API/README.md

 ## Set analysis

-The expressions in the qvw loaded into variables from the excel file into the qvw using a script
+The expressions in the Qvw have been loaded into variables from the excel file into the Qvw using a script